-• cyral a day ago
+• cyral 9 months ago

 The exaggerations in the post are crazy, that WP engine "broke" websites by disabling the news in the admin dashboard?
 If I recall that is like a one line code change.
 They disabled it because Matt published a disparaging post about WP Engine, knowing that it would show up in the admin dashboards of every wordpress install.
 That post was about them not being "real" wordpress because they disable post revisions (which apparently they have done for a decade).
 His own competing managed WordPress service (confusingly named Wordpress.com) disables features as well, unless you upgrade to a higher plan.
 What a mess.
 This should have continued to be handled by lawyers and not by using the foundation to disable updates for thousands of sites.
 What happens to vulnerabilities as a result of this move?

-• type0 a day ago
+• type0 9 months ago

 > His own competing managed WordPress service (confusingly named Wordpress.com) disables features as well